RishabhGithub7348/Resume_Profile_Builder/README.md

 ![image](https://res.cloudinary.com/ds2fe7xai/image/upload/v1692133031/image_2023-08-16_02-26-12_d02ogv.png)

-Welcome to the Oruphone Internship Project - Resume Profile Builder GitHub repository!
+Welcome to the Project - Resume Profile Builder GitHub repository!
 This repository contains the code and documentation for a web-based application that allows users to create and manage their resume profiles.
 The application is designed to streamline the process of building a professional resume by providing a user-friendly interface for entering and editing personal and professional details.

 ## Table of Contents